 Start thinking “content first” and this is what you can expect:

-- Better understanding of your business, who will visit your website, and how they get there.
+- A better understanding of your business, who will visit your website, and how they get there.

 - Structuring your website based on testable reasons, not your assumptions and whims.